linode/apl-docs/docs/for-devs/get-started/part-3.md

 sidebar_label: Part 3
 ---

-Now that you kubectl access to your team namespace, you are ready to deploy your first container.
+Now that you have kubectl access to your team namespace, you are ready to deploy your first container.
 When the platform administrator created your team, a private container registry has been automatically created for your team in Harbor and a pull secret has been added to your team namespace.
 To be able to push container images to your private repository, you'll first need to create a robot-account in your Harbor project with push access rights.

 ## Access Harbor UI